-1. As we have said, from the earliest days of the Church the need of some kind of profession of faith before receiving baptism was felt.
+1. From the earliest days of the Church the need of some kind of profession of faith before receiving baptism was felt.
 Simple and brief creeds containing a doctrinal summary of Christianity, or a compound of the faith of the church were used by candidates for baptism.